voidDB/voidDB/README.md

 database manager, it is meant to be integrated into application software to eliminate protocol overheads and achieve zero-copy performance.
-This library supplies interfaces for storage and retrieval of arbitrary bytes on 64-bit computers running the Linux operating system.
+This library supplies interfaces for storage and retrieval of arbitrary bytes on 64-bit computers running the Linux and macOS operating systems.

 voidDB features Put, Get, and Del operations as well as forward and backward iteration over self-sorting data in ACID (atomic, consistent, isolated, and